 Bachman could easily take the spotlight in the hospital's successful Ebola strategy, but instead he calls it a team sport.
 "It took a very large team of very gifted professionals who came together on a moment's notice," he says.
 He knew he had the best and brightest on his team, so his role was to give them what they needed to be successful.
-Servant leadership, he says, is core to how he works.
+Servant leadership, he say is core to how he works.

 "I think the success of the way we handled the Ebola matter rested very strongly on our external media and how we managed that," he says.
-"That was a separate team that we met with twice a day, but they took on that pressure so the clinical team could be internally focused."
-The hospital's positive, collaborative, and mutually respectful culture was crucial to its success, Bachman says.
+"That was a separate team that we met wi twice a day, but they took on that pressure so the clinical team could be internally focused."

+$The \ Emory \ Hospital \ team \ was \ undeterred \ by \ the \ number \ of \ persistent \ media \ personnel \ covering \ the \ crisis.$ ody r a The hospital's positive, collaborative, and mutually respectful culture was crucial to its success, Bachman says.
 Keen agreed that the right culture is critical to successful crisis response and leadership.
 "You need to have a climate where a team has the freedom to provide you with honest feedback, and where people are empowered to operate on their own," he says.
 "But you can't start that after the fact.
-You grow this culture as you go."

-Bachman couldn't agree more.
+You grow this culture as you go." rol et- ng ay, Bachman couldn't agree more.
 "It's too late to prepare for a crisis when you're in the crisis," he says.
 "You have to expect the unexpected and begin to develop systems and processes and culture that can rise to the occasion when the crisis hits."
 The culture and team dynamics inside the hospital today could absorb a crisis like this and keep moving.
-"A decade ago, I'm not sure we could have handled the global response as well as we did in 2014," he says.

-The idea that successful crisis management requires solid structures in advance carries over into what Keen tells students in the business school.
-"You can't start leading when the crisis occurs, so you have to understand the distinction between being a manager and being a leader."

-While Bachman might not teach in the business school, most Goizueta professors would praise his summation of the difference between leaders and managers.
-"My leadership lecture 101 is that the difference between leaders and managers is that managers manage processes-debits and credits and ledgers," he says.
-"Leaders need to go out there and get the attention and trust of people and lead them through easy times and difficult times.
+"A decade ago, I'm not sure we could have handled the global response as well as we did in 2014," he says. - t The idea that successful crisis management requires solid structures in advance carries over into what Keen tells stu- dents in the business school.
+"You can't start leading when the crisis occurs, so you have to understand the distinction between being a manager and being a leader." ys, While Bachman might not teach in the business school, most Goizueta professors would praise his summation of the differ- ence between leaders and managers.
+"My leadership lecture ith m 101 is that the difference between leaders and managers is that managers manage processes-debits and credits and ledgers," he says.
+"Leaders need to go out there and get the attention and trust of people and lead them through easy times and diffi- cult times.
 At the end of the day it all comes down to leadership."

-The Emory Hospital team was undeterred by the number of persistent media personnel covering the crisis.
+spring | 2015